walayd/AL5A/deliveries/delivery_feedback.md

 - Jan 16th: updated architecture document.
 Based on the new requirement, update the arch. document to describe what you will keep, what you will change, what you will remove, and more importantly why.
 - March 1st: video of scenario demo

+## Video expectation
+You need to deliver a (max) 3 minute video, hosted on a streaming website, which states the challenges you've encountered with the requirement changes of December, how you managed to overcome them, why you made the choice you made, and then a capture of the demo proving it works.
+3 min is a very short time.
+This is precisely the goal of the exercise, you need to be concise and to the point.

+## Oral defense expectation
+On March 1st, you will performa an oral defense of your project achievement.
+The objectives and criteria are the same as for the first instance of November.
+The most important points are:

+- make sure the scenarios you had demonstrated in the first period are still working and unaffected by the architecture refactoring

+- explain the impact of the requirement changes, and how you had to adapt the architecture.
+Esp. justify your choice

+- live demo showing the new end-to-end scenarios

+- who did what

 ## Feedback on Delivery of Oct.
 10th.
 ### Group A
 Your plan seems viable, the architectural choices taken so far look good, however you need to explain why they've been taken this way.